mguiagous/oci-blog-fast-tracking-apcertif/README.md

 * Modify all variable values, at least for testing purposes.
 Changes can be made once everything is working and you want to change associations

-* At this stage we are only using Terraform Community version and Oracle equivalent of Terraform Enterprise for remote state management, especially in a collaborative environment (a.k.a: Oracle Resource Manager)
+* At this stage we are only using the Terraform Community version and Oracle equivalent of Terraform Enterprise for remote state management, especially in a collaborative environment (a.k.a: Oracle Resource Manager)

 * Check all changes are accurate before running the following terraform commands: